 Artwork reproduction photography was quite a new proposition for me, but I was able to draw upon previous experience of product photography and from photography training exercises.
-The client had specified that high resolution images would be required and I was satisfied that my camera equipment was up to the task.
+Alison needed high-resolution images and I was very satisfied that my camera equipment was up to the task.
 If not I could hire a few more megapixels!

-This was a matter of ensuring that the camera sensor was in the same plane as the painting and was easy to achieve with a few measurements to help position the camera relative to the painting.
-As I was shooting tethered to my computer a fine gridded screen was also of great assistance, particularly when it came to setting the camera at the correct angle vertically.
-The painting was on an easel, therefore angled and the camera had to be at the same angle.
+It was important to ensure that the camera sensor was in the same plane as the painting.
+This was easy to achieve with a few measurements to help position the camera relative to the painting.
+I was shooting tethered to my computer so the fine gridded screen available was also fantastic, particularly when it came to setting the camera at the correct angle vertically.
+The painting was on an easel, therefore angled so the camera had to be at the same angle.

 Correct Colour for Artwork Photography

 When it comes to correct colour I don’t leave things to judgment or chance!
 There are tools available to photographers to ensure correct colour.
 The one I use is called Colorchecker Passport by a company called X-Rite.
-It consists of a little grid of very specific colours and a neutral grey card, all built into a pocket sized hard plastic wallet.
-Along with the software supplied, the Colourchecker Passport ensures that the correct colour will be produced in a digital file specific to the camera, lens and lighting situation.
-A photograph is taken of the coloured grid, and the grey card and these are used in the editing program to produce a colour profile which is then copied across all of the actual images of the paintings.
+It consists of a grid of very specific colours and a neutral grey card, all built into a pocket-sized hard plastic wallet.
+The Colourchecker Passport ensures that the correct colour will be reproduced in a digital file specific to the camera, lens and lighting situation.
+A photograph is taken of the coloured grid, and the grey card and these are used in the editing program to produce a perfect colour profile.
+This is then copied across all of the actual images of the paintings.

 Lighting the Paintings

-The main consideration in lighting the paintings was that the light was diffused and of the same intensity across the painting.
-I used two shoot through umbrellas, one each side and at the same height as the painting.
-The distance and angle had to be the same each side, so out came the measuring tape again.
-Shoot through umbrellas can produce a central hot spot of light as the light source is directed straight through the umbrella.
-To avoid this causing problems each light was aimed off to the side of the painting so it was only the diffused light from the side of each umbrella that was effectively being used.
-Consistent light meter readings left, right, top, bottom and centre confirmed that the light was indeed consistent across the paintings.
+An important consideration in lighting the paintings was that the light was diffused and of the same intensity across the painting.
+I used two shoot-through umbrellas, one on each side and at the same height as the painting.
+The distance and angle needed to be the same on each side, so out came the measuring tape again.
+Shoot-through umbrellas can produce a central hot spot of light.
+To prevent this from affecting the images each light was aimed off to the side of the painting, so it was only the diffused light from the side of each umbrella that was effectively being used.
+Consistent light meter readings left, right, top, bottom and center confirmed that the light was perfectly consistent across the paintings.

 So that was great.
-I got all the paintings photographed.
+I continued to photograph all of the paintings in the same way.
 Each different size of painting required a different camera position so the perspective had to be adjusted each time, but apart from that, there wasn’t much further variation.
 I was able to supply the files to Alison both in the native camera image size and scaled to match the actual size of the painting.
 I am looking forward to seeing them in major home interior chains across the country soon.